 Milling and Steaming

-After the harvest, the outer layer of the rice grain is gently polished off by a polishing machine.
-After polishing, the rice is washed thoroughly to remove any rice powder and impurities.
-In preparation for steaming, the rice is steeped in water.
-The steaming process softens the grains allowing for the growth of koji.
+After harvest, the outer layer of the rice grain is gently polished away.
+The rice is then washed thoroughly to remove rice powder and impurities before being steeped in water.
+Steaming softens the grains and prepares them for the growth of koji.

 Koji Making

-In the wooden koji room, koji spores convert the starch in rice into sugar.
-The rice is then laid on wooden trays which are frequently mixed by hand to manage the growth of the koji spores.
-Once sufficient koji has developed, the rice is dehydrated.
+In the wooden koji room, koji mould produces the enzymes that convert rice starch into sugar.
+The rice is laid on wooden trays and mixed by hand to carefully manage temperature, moisture, and the growth of koji.
+Once the koji has developed, the rice is cooled and dried.

 Mixing and Fermentation

-The completed koji is then placed into the water along with the yeast starter; here, sugar is converted into alcohol.
-The resulting mixture is known as moto.
-Moto is then placed in fermentation tanks with additional steamed rice and water.
-Here temperature and timing is carefully controlled to produce the desired style of sake.
+The completed koji is mixed with water, steamed rice, and a yeast starter to begin fermentation.
+This starter, known as moto, is then added to fermentation tanks with additional steamed rice, koji, and water.
+Temperature and timing are carefully controlled to produce the desired style of sake.

 Pressing

-After fermentation, the mixture is hand pressed to release a clear liquid that will then be pasteurized and matured in stainless steel tanks for some time before bottling.
+After fermentation, the mixture is hand pressed to release a clear liquid.
+The sake is then pasteurized and matured in stainless steel tanks before bottling.